Gadget is the Globally applicable Area Disaggregated General Ecosystem Toolbox.

 PVM has been swapped out for MPI in paramin and some minor bugs have been fixed.
 Paramin chapter added to the user guide that comes with Gadget.

-Arni Magnusson has prepared a Windows binary release, compiled with MinGW GCC after minor platform-specific modifications to the C++ source code.
+Windows binary released, compiled with MinGW GCC after minor platform-specific modifications to the C++ source code.

 05.06.2008 Gadget 2.1.06 released.